elastic/integrations/packages/sql_input/docs/README.md

 Example of supported configuration is as below:
 - `postgres://postgres:postgres@localhost:5432/stuff?sslmode=disable`

+For more details about PostgreSQL configurations please refer [here](https://docs.elastic.co/integrations/postgresql).

 Note: If the password contains the backslash (`\`) character, it must be escaped with a backslash.
 For example, if the password is `my\_password`, it should be written as `my\\_password`.